Have you been trained to be a dietitian in your country?

 Step 3

-After successfully completing the PBA and becoming a temporary member, you will be eligible to write the Canadian Dietetics Registration Exam (CDRE).
+After successfully completing the PBA and becoming a registered dietitian candidate, you will be eligible to write the Canadian Dietetics Registration Exam (CDRE).
 The CDRE is written two times each year (May and November).
 Click HERE for more information about the CDRE.